ganeshrvel/openmtp/README.md

 - Plug and Play.
 No hassles, easy and instant connection.
 - Connect via USB cable - Highest data transfer rates.
 - Transfer multiple files which are larger than 4GB in one go.
-- Select between Internal Memory or SD Card.
+- Select between Internal Memory and SD Card.
 - Split pane views for both Local Computer and Android device.
 - Drag 'n Drop, Grid/List views and the other advanced File Manager features are available.
 - Safe, Transparent and Open-Source.